-• Wearing dentures [plates] accelerates bone loss, and old dentures become loose because of this bone loss.
+• Wearing unsupported dentures accelerates bone loss, and old dentures become loose due to bone loss.
 It is possible to watch and wait for bone to disappear to the point where treatment success of any kind is in doubt.

 • At the end of a five-year period, only 40% are still wearing the original partial denture made for them.
 This is not a great testimonial for value and utility.
 Those lucky enough to have a functioning partial denture after 5 years are still losing valuable supporting bone.